 Research Activities and Technical Approach

-The data for this project is both being generated 'in-house' at NIST and collected from several outside sources.
-To date, this mass spectral library contains >120,000 spectra for >15,000 ions of >7,000 compounds of biological and environmental relevance (including metabolites, bioactive peptides, amino acids and small peptides, sugars and glycans, lipids and phospholipids, drugs, pesticides, surfactants, and various contaminants).
-The spectra in the libraries have the features of being experimentally validated, critically evaluated, and annotated with great detail.
+To date, this mass spectral library contains 2,374,064 spectra for 399,267 precursor ions of 51,501 compounds of biological and environmental relevance (including metabolites, drugs, pesticides, bioactive peptides, amino acids and small peptides, lipids, phospholipids and glycolipids, sugars and glycans, extractable and leachable compounds, surfactants, and various contaminants).
+The spectra in the libraries have all been experimentally validated, critically evaluated, and annotated in great detail.